systemseed/drupal_reactjs_boilerplate/docs/index.md

 ### What does this project include?

-We've got many little developers tricks and sugar included, but from the high level the project provides:
+We've got many little developers tricks and sugar added, but from the very high level the project includes:

-- One command installation experience for the whole development / testing infrastructure
+- One-command installation experience for the whole development / testing infrastructure
-- Docker configuration to avoid any necessity in third-party tools installation on your local machine
+- Docker configuration to avoid any necessity in third-party tools installed on your local machine
-- Configured Drupal 8 application based on [Contenta CMS](http://www.contentacms.org) for comprehensive decoupled development
+- Configured **Drupal 8** application based on [Contenta CMS](http://www.contentacms.org) for comprehensive decoupled development
-- Configured React.js application based on [Next.js]() for Server Side Rendering support and great developers experience
+- Configured **React.js** application based on [Next.js]() for Server Side Rendering support and great developers experience
 - 3 types of tests included (Unit / Integration, API, Acceptance) with examples, Drupal API integration & database connection
-- [Platform.sh](https://platform.sh) ready configurationы for those who want to run the project in web
+- [Platform.sh](https://platform.sh) ready configuration for those who want to run the project in web
 - Simple commands for automated code quality checks / fixes
 - Continues Integration / Deployment example for [CircleCI](https://circleci.com) to deploy the application to [Platform.sh](https://platform.sh)